An American Music Legend Passed Away At 91 & Cause Of Death Revealed

 photoworksmedia, Deposit Photos

-Quincy Jones, known as one of the most influential music producers, composers, and arrangers in American music history passed away.
+Quincy Jones, known as one of the most influential music producers, composers, and arrangers in American music history passed away on November 3.
 He was 91.
 According to The AP, his publicist, Arnold Robinson said, Quincy Jones passed away peacefully on Sunday night at his home in Bel Air, Los Angeles, surrounded by his loved ones.

 “Tonight, with full but broken hearts, we must share the news of our father and brother Quincy Jones’ passing,” the family said in a statement.
 “And although this is an incredible loss for our family, we celebrate the great life that he lived and know there will never be another like him.”